coveooss/sf-case-assist-cookbook/README.md

 ## Table of contents

+- [What is included within this project](#what-is-included-within-this-project): A description of all the content of this repository.

 - [How to deploy](#how-to-deploy): This is the recommended installation option.
 Use this option if you want to experience the app and the code.

-- [Installing the app using an Unlocked Package](#2c-installing-the-app-using-an-unlocked-package): This option allows anybody to experience the sample app without installing a local development environment.

-- [Description of Files and Directories](#description-of-files-and-directories): A description of all the content of this repository.
+- [How to add new fields for classification](#how-to-add-new-fields-for-classification): Simple guide to specify additional fields for classification,

 ## What is included within this project

 This project contains two flows: a Recommended Flow and a Demo flow.
 Both are lightning flows already setup with multiple steps to create a support case.

-#### Recommended Flow:
+### Recommended Flow:

 The Recommended Flow contains the following screens: